caramuto-redhat/work-planner/README.md

 - You'll get the default configuration from `example.mcp.json`
 - If you have custom MCP server configurations, they will be lost

-**💡 Note**: If you already have a working MCP configuration (like `featuresTeamsMcp`), you may not need to run this command unless you want to reset to the default configuration.
+**💡 Note**: If you already have a working MCP configuration (like `workPlannerMcp`), you may not need to run this command unless you want to reset to the default configuration.

 ### 4. Use in Cursor

-The MCP server will be available in Cursor as `featuresTeamsMcp`.
+The MCP server will be available in Cursor as `workPlannerMcp`.
 You can now ask the AI assistant to:

 - "Get me toolchain tickets in progress"
 - "Show me issues assigned to the SP team"